okd-project/okd/COMMUNITY-TESTING.md

 ### Getting Started

-Nightly builds of OKD SCOS are currently available for [4.16](https://amd64.origin.releases.ci.openshift.org/#4.16.0-0.okd-scos) and [4.17](https://amd64.origin.releases.ci.openshift.org/#4.17.0-0.okd-scos).
-Please note that each nightly release is pruned after 72 hours.
-If the nightly that you installed was pruned, the cluster may be unable to pull necessary images and may show errors for various functionality (including updates).
+Pre-release builds of OKD SCOS are currently available for [4.16](https://amd64.origin.releases.ci.openshift.org/#4.16.0-0.okd-scos) and [4.17](https://amd64.origin.releases.ci.openshift.org/#4.17.0-0.okd-scos).
+Please note that each pre-release build is pruned after 72 hours.
+If the build that you installed was pruned, the cluster may be unable to pull necessary images and may show errors for various functionality (including updates).

 To pull a release, use an existing oc v4.x cli binary to pull the installer materials.
 You can find the latest release of the oc binary on the [OpenShfit client mirror page](https://mirror.openshift.com/pub/openshift-v4/clients/oc/latest/linux/).